batect/batect/docs/content/Privacy.md

 * personally-identifiable information, such as user names or email addresses
 * IP addresses (IP addresses may be captured in request logs, but IP addresses are not associated with uploaded data)
 * names of projects, containers, tasks or config variables
+* environment variable names or values, with the exception of `TERM` and `SHELL`
 * names of Docker images used
 * names of files
+* any part of task command lines
 * exception messages, as these cannot be guaranteed to contain only non-sensitive information
 * timezone information (all timestamps collected are normalised to UTC before upload)